JanisKarasa/jk-digital-careers-website-v2/README.md

 - Basics of Flask
 ### Bootstrap:
 - Styling with Bootstrap framework
+- Adding a Navbar and Footer from Bootstrap
 ### Jinja:
 - Inserting Dynamic Data into HTML templates
 - Rendering Dynamic Data using Jinja template tags